 For many students, this makes Munich an appealing place to study abroad without the high tuition fees common in other countries.
 Instead of paying large tuition charges, students at many public institutions usually cover semester contributions and other administrative costs while gaining access to well-regarded degree programs.
+Students who want to compare courses in Germany can also use this resource to explore different academic options before narrowing down universities in Munich.

 In this article, we highlight some of the best tuition-free or low-cost universities in Munich for international students and explain what you should know about fees, admissions, and studying in the city.